-Prescription drug abuse is a serious problem in the United States, where five percent of the world’s population consumes 75 percent of its prescription drugs.
+Prescription drug abuse in Arlington is a serious problem in the United States, where five percent of the world's population consumes 75 percent of its prescription drugs.
 Characterized by using prescription drugs for nonmedical purposes or using them other than as prescribed, prescription drug abuse can lead to physical dependence, which is marked by the onset of withdrawal symptoms when the drug use is discontinued.

-Getting professional help for prescription drug abuse before it leads to addiction is essential for preventing devastating health problems including addiction.
+Getting professional help for prescription drug abuse in Arlington before it leads to addiction is essential for preventing devastating health problems including addiction.
 For help finding a treatment facility, call Alcohol Treatment Centers Arlington at 817-533-2441.

 Prescription drug abuse refers to using any type of prescription drug for nonmedical reasons, but the three most common drugs of abuse are opiates, stimulants, and sedatives.

 While each type of drug has its own signs and symptoms of abuse, general signs and symptoms include: